gahana/edge-jwt-sample/README.md

 | AES_192_GCM              | AES GCM using 192 bit key                                   |
 | AES_256_GCM              | AES GCM using 256 bit key                                   |

 Other algorithms as per JWS and JWE are not implemented in this sample project.
 However it should be easy to extend this implementation to cover those algorithms as well.
-JSON Web Keys(JWKs) are not currently supported with this implementation.
+[JSON Web Keys](https://tools.ietf.org/html/draft-ietf-jose-json-web-key-41) is currently not supported with this implementation.

 ## Examples